-Revenues from construction are recognised on a completion of physical proportion of the contract work.
+Revenues from construction are recognised overtime based on survey of work performed.

 When the Group cannot measure the outcome of a contract reliably, revenue is recognised only to the extent of contract costs that have been incurred and are recoverable and recognized construction cost have been incurred during the year in expenses.